roadiz/docs/developer/themes/theme_firewall.rst

 - ``/press/logout``
 - *ROLE_ACCESS_PRESS*

-Here is the code to add in your theme’ setupDependencyInjection method.
+Here is the code to add in your theme’ addDefaultFirewallEntry method.
 Do not forget to add the matching *use* statement in your file header.

 .. code-block:: php